-Severstal Resources comprises Severstal’s mining assets, which form the basis of Severstal’s vertically integrated business model.
-The division fulfils almost all the iron ore and approximately 70% of hard coking coal requirements of the Severstal Russian Steel division, while also selling iron ore pellets to third parties.
-Severstal Resources mines all its iron ore and coking coal in Russia.
+Severstal Resources comprises Severstal’s mining assets, are a fundamental part of the Severstal’s vertically integrated business model.
+The division supplies almost all of the iron ore and approximately 60% of the hard coking coal consumed by Severstal’s Russian Steel division, while also selling iron ore pellets to third parties.
+Severstal Resources mines all of its iron ore and coking coal in Russia.

 1. Karelsky Okatysh

 Located in Karelia, north-western Russia, Karelsky Okatysh is one of the country’s leading and most modern iron ore mining complexes.
 It mines magnetite quartzite ores and produces high-quality iron ore pellets with an iron concentration of 64% to 66%.
 The two major deposits, Kostomuksha and Korpanga, have an estimated life of 30 years.